Food Truck Profit Calculator

 5. Profit Margin (%) = (Profit ÷ Monthly Revenue) × 100

-The formula focuses on two major types of costs:
+The calculation focuses on two major types of costs:

 • Variable costs (COGS): costs that change with sales, such as food and beverages.